CS362-Team12/Pixhell/README.md

 ## Running
 Please refer to documentation/Pixhell User Documentation for insturction on installing and running the user version.
 This is our suggestion for testing.

+Note: Due to difficulites getting markdown images to show up in a reasonable amount of time, documentation is currently in PDF form.

 ## Use Cases
 -  Left clicking while controlling the character performs an attack
   - Implemented and working fully